Students paint women inmates cell at Mansehra jail

-MANSEHRA: Students of Hazara University’s Art and Design Department, have painted the women inmates’ dark cell, its interiors and exteriors, in a thematic way to give them a ray of hope.
+MANSEHRA: Students of Hazara University’s Art and Design Department have painted the women inmates’ dark cell, its interior and exterior, in a thematic way to give them a ray of hope.

 “As many as 25 students have portrayed 50 paintings at the women inmates’ section and its interior and exterior walls of the barracks in a period of three weeks, bringing the first phase to an end,” Iffat said.